INTL BUS 3280 The Law of International Business Transactions: 3 semester hours

 INTL BUS 6581 Seminar in International Investments: 3 semester hours

 Same as FINANCE 6581.
 Prerequisite: FINANCE 6500.
 This course covers topics related to the determination of exchange rates, international parity relations and portfolio diversification.
 In addition, methods for using foreign exchange derivatives are explored in their use for hedging exchange rate risk.
 Learning to read foreign exchange quotes and understanding the functioning of global markets is an integral part of the course material.
 Each student is assigned a foreign country to study throughout the semester with the comprehensive project report.
 A prior investments course is recommended but not required.

-INTL BUS 6846 Management Of Global Sourcing: 3 semester hours
+INTL BUS 6846 Global Sourcing and Automation of Business Services: 3 semester hours

 Same as INFSYS 6881.
 Prerequisites: INFSYS 5800, INFSYS 6825 (may be taken concurrently).
 The course presents concepts of managing global information technology.
 Issues covered include: global information technology, systems development, electronic data interchange, cross-border data flows, and national and international information structures.
 Further topics may include information technology enabled economic development, global outsourcing of information systems services, and social, organizational and ethical implications.

 INTL BUS 7000 intl bus test: 1 semester hour